The Picard group of the compactified universal Jacobian: Preliminaries

-\begin{nota}{\emph{The determinant of cohomology and the Deligne pairing}} There are two standard methods to produce line bundles on a stack parametrizing nodal curves with some extra-structure (as $\pdtb$), namely the determinant of cohomology (introduced in \cite{KM}) and the Deligne pairing (introduced in \cite{Del}).
-The aim of this subsection is to recall the main properties of these two constructions, following the presentation given in \cite[Chap.
+There are two standard methods to produce line bundles on a stack parametrizing nodal curves with some extra-structure (as $\pdtb$), namely the determinant of cohomology (introduced in \cite{KM}) and the Deligne pairing (introduced in \cite{Del}).
+Let us review briefly the definition and main properties of these two constructions, following the presentation given in \cite[Chap.
 13, Sec.
 4 and 5]{ACG}.

 Let $\pi:X\to S$ be a family of nodal curves, i.e. a proper and flat morphism whose geometric fibers are nodal curves.
-Given a coherent sheaf $\F$ on $X$ flat over $S$ (e.g. a line bundle on $X$), the {\em determinant of cohomology} of $\F$ is a line bundle $d_{\pi}(\F)\in \Pic(S)$ defined as it follows.
-In the special case where $\pi_*(\F)$ and $R^1\pi_*(\F)$ are locally free sheaves on $S$, one sets
+Given a coherent sheaf $\F$ on $X$ flat over $S$ (e.g. a line bundle on $X$), the {\em determinant of cohomology} of $\F$ is a line bundle $d_{\pi}(\F)\in \Pic(S)$ defined as it follows: we choose a complex of locally free sheaves $f: K^0\to K^1$ on $S$ such that $\ker f=\pi_*(\F)$ and $\coker f=R^1\pi_*(\F)$ (this is always possible) and we set